-To improve create a safer, greener more cohesive town.
+To improve air quality create a safer, greener more cohesive town. tackle deprivation and inequalities across the town and create a safer more cohesive town.

+Unemployment rates.
 Levels of participation in community events.

+Educational attainment levels.
 Reported crime rate in the borough.